chalatz/tours/pages/links/ancient-sites/colossus.md

 - Jewish Heritage Plus-GT4
 - Ancient & Medieval-GT5
 end_page:
-  long_text: |-
-    **“Rhodes Private Tours”** is a Leading Provider of Exclusive and Personalized Tour Experiences.
+  long_text: "**“Rhodes Private Tours”** is a Leading Provider of Exclusive and Personalized
+    Tour Experiences.
 We deliver Private Sightseeing Tours at very affordable rates.
-All our tours are fully customizable to suit your travel needs, interests, schedules, and dates.
+    All our tours are fully customizable to suit your travel needs, interests, schedules, and dates."
   short_text: 'Experts in Rhodes Sightseeing Tours '
+no_related_tours_text: ''

 ---
 <div class="centered">